MicrosoftDocs/bot-docs/articles/bot-service-activities-entities.md

 description: Learn how entities store information that bots and channels use when exchanging messages.
 See how to populate entity properties and how to consume entities.
 keywords: mention entities, activity types, consume entities
 author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
+ms.service: bot-service
 ms.topic: reference
-ms.service: bot-service
 ms.date: 09/09/2021
 ms.custom: code-snippets
 ---